-Pennsylvania Marriage Visas Attorney Helping You Understand Marriage-Based Immigration
+Pennsylvania Marriage Visa Attorney Helping You Understand Marriage-Based Immigration

 Getting married doesn’t automatically make someone eligible for immigration to the United States, but it can open a path forward.
 If you are a U.S. citizen or lawful permanent resident (LPR), you may have questions about whether you can sponsor your spouse and how the process works.
 Keep reading to find out what kind of marriage visas are available, including the requirements for each and how marriage-based immigration works.